Tallround3r/PerfectTime/documentation/TestPlan.md

 ## 2. Evaluation Mission and Test Motivation

-The motivation behind our testing is to find bugs, as well as logical and funtional errors in our application and its sourcecode.
+The motivation behind our testing approach is to find bugs, as well as logical and funtional errors in our application and its sourcecode.
 Due to this we will be able to improve quality and reduce technical risks.
 It will help us realising our use cases and in providing a stable application.

 ### 2.1 Background

-With testing our Project we will make sure that any changes at the sourcecode wont result in a broken application.
+With testing our project we will make sure that any changes at the sourcecode wont result in a broken application.
 By integrating the tests in our deployment process we are save, that only working versions of our project are gettin deployed to our Firebase server.
-This will make sure that our Applikation has a high availability and is functionally correct all the time.
+This will make sure that our application has a high availability and is functionally correct all the time.
 For more information also see Deployment View in the SAD.

 ### 2.2 Evaluation Mission

-As mention earlier we want to find bugs, as well as logical and funtional errors.
+As mentioned earlier we want to find bugs, as well as logical and funtional errors.
 We want the best experience for our users by guaranteeing this.
-Therefore we have to create our Application with an outstanding quality.
+Therefore we have to create our application with an outstanding quality.

 ### 2.3 Test Motivators